Poll: Montanans increasingly worried rapid growth degrading outdoor way of life - NewsBreak

 Poll: Montanans increasingly worried rapid growth degrading outdoor way of life

-According to the Missoula Current , the survey clearly shows voters are experiencing growing pains.
+According to our partners at the Missoula Current , the survey clearly shows voters are experiencing growing pains.
 Initiative Director Rick Graetz said that Montana wants to grow, but keep the state livable, affordable and make good on the conservation efforts that protect wildlands and open spaces.

 The survey shows that Montanans continue to recreate on public lands at a number similar to before the pandemic.
 However, some of the enjoyment has been lost as they’ve experienced more crowding and poor behavior over the past two years as people have flooded in from out of state.